Kingxukai/linux/Documentation/hwmon/bel-pfe.rst

     3000 Watt AC/DC power-factor-corrected (PFC) and DC-DC power supply.
     PMBus Communication Manual is not publicly available.

-The driver is a client driver to the core PMBus driver.
+The driver is a client driver to the woke core PMBus driver.
 Please see Documentation/hwmon/pmbus.rst for details on PMBus client drivers.